-The tradition of Yew Kampong stopped in late 1979 when most of the residents had moved out.
+The tradition of Yew Kampong stopped in late 1979 when most of the residents had moved out due to the government acquisition of the land on which the kampong stood and the new housing estates built to house the residents.
 Only the temple was left standing high in Jalan Alsagoff.
 The temple’s Yew Keng to other Nine Emperor God temples began in 1984.
 The tradition of “Yew Kampong” was revived the following year, in 1985, with the temple visiting the HDB estates where the majority of the ex-residents of the Kampong had been resettled.
 The former residents set up a station to welcome the Nine Emperor Gods and the temple procession.
 This tradition continued when the temple had moved into its present premises at Arumugam Road in July 1986.

-Once permission had been granted, a portion of the joss ash is transferred from the main altar’s urn to a new urn which is then brought back to the housing estate.
-There, the family takes care of the urn in their home and during the Nine Emperor Gods Festival, the community comes together to set up a makeshift altar station within the housing estate area to receive the Nine Emperor Gods.
-The urn is brought to the altar station.
-Through the act of Yew Kampong, the community of Charn Mao Hern continues to be preserve and maintained within these new housing estates.
+Once permission had been granted, a portion of the joss ash is transferred from the main altar’s censer to a new censer which is then brought back to the housing estate.
+There, the family takes care of the censer in their home and during the Nine Emperor Gods Festival, the community comes together to set up a makeshift altar station within the housing estate area to receive the Nine Emperor Gods and Dou Mu Yuan Jun.
+The censer is brought to the altar station.
+Through the act of Yew Kampong, the community and kampong of Charn Mao Herng continues to be preserved and maintained within these new housing estates.

 There is a total of six housing estates which sets up an altar station and they are located at Bedok North Blk 128 (premises of the少林得英堂国术健身社), Bedok North 511, Bedok North 517, Eunos Crescent Blk 16, Blk 5/8 Haig Road Basketball Court and Geylang Bahru Blk 66 respectively.
 Prior to the Receiving of the Nine Emperor Gods, these altar stations are set up in their respective estates; once Kew Huang Keng had received the Nine Emperor Gods and the nine kerosene lamp are raised, the temple members would then proceed to arrange with the various estates when to bring the Nine Emperor Gods to their respective altar stations.